Information about SIP Trunking

 SIP trunking gives the opportunity for businesses to place international calls at the price of local ones, but providers have different rates.
 Evaluating them and finding the most suitable ones, corresponding to the business geographic coverage is a significant potential money saver.

-It is generally perceived that SIP trunks aren’t as reliable as traditional PSTN lines, since they are dependent on the Internet connection and electricity supply and this is why some companies tend to leave a few PSTN connected lines as a backup plan.
-However, most PBX systems support UPS (Uninterruptable power supply) and are able to function without electricity for a certain amount of time.
+It is generally perceived that SIP trunks aren’t as reliable as traditional PSTN lines since they are dependent on the Internet connection and electricity supply and this is why some companies tend to leave a few PSTN connected lines as a backup plan.
+However, most PBX systems support UPS (Uninterruptible Power Supply) and are able to function without electricity for a certain amount of time.